-Both Ewha and Sookmyung offer summer school opportunities for both men and women to study Korea more in depth.
-Courses are offered in a variety of subjects.
+Both Ewha and Sookmyung offer summer school opportunities and semester or year-long options to study in Korea.
+Courses are offered in English in a variety of subjects.
 For the semester or year-long programs, Cornell-approved students pay Cornell tuition as usual and are responsible for airfare, visa, and room and board.
-For the summer programs, Cornell students do not pay tuition for either program, but are responsible for airfare, visa, and (in some cases) accommodation costs.
+For the summer programs, Cornell students do not pay tuition for either program, but are responsible for airfare, passport expenses, and room and board.

 Students may apply to study for a semester or full year at a university in Northern Ireland.
 Students must have a 3.2 GPA and have declared a major to apply.
-Students must apply to Cornell by the first Monday in December.
-Our committee will review the applications and then may nominate nominate up to three students, who submit additional application materials to be reviewed by the Irish committee in March.
-See fact sheet for full list of participating universities and eligibility details.
+Cornell will review the applications and then may nominate up to three students, who submit additional application materials to be reviewed by participating universities in Northern Ireland.

-To apply for any exchange programs, a student must fill out a petition and submit it by the appropriate deadline (usually the 1st Monday in December or 90 days before you travel).
+To apply for any exchange program, a student must fill out a petition and submit it by the appropriate deadline (usually the 1st Monday in December or 90 days before you travel).
 Tuition to participate in a semester or year-long exchange program is similar to your Cornell tuition, if you have submitted a petition on time and the petition is approved.
-For more information on these approved programs, contact the Program Coordinator (x4385) in the Office of International & Off-campus Studies.
+For more information on these programs, contact the Coordinator (x4385) in the Office of International & Off-Campus Studies.

 Foreign Language Abroad Program (FLAP)

 The Department of Classical and Modern Languages offers qualified students the opportunity to participate in certain programs operated by other institutions in countries where the native language is French, German, Japanese, Russian, or Spanish.
-All of the courses in approved FLAP programs are taught in the foreign language.
-Prerequisites: a grade point average of 3.0 or higher at the end of the term preceding the start of the program and the appropriate 205-course or its equivalent in the language to be studied (some programs may require additional language preparation).
-At least one course in the language must have been taken at Cornell.
-Programs range from one month to one year.
+The majority of the courses in approved FLAP programs must be taught in the foreign language.
+Prerequisites: a grade point average of 3.0 or higher at the end of the term preceding the start of the program.
+Programs range from one semester to one year.

 For additional information, please contact faculty in the Department of Classical and Modern Languages.